 One more bias that stands in the way of prompt decision-making is procrastination.
 Most people tend to defer making choices or completing tasks if they feel that there is plenty of time to do so in the future.
 Setting a limited window of opportunity is a way to encourage faster decision-making .
 In practice this can be done via limiting the amount of time certain incentives (discounts, tax credits) are available in order to create the sense of urgency.
 Thus, people will be encouraged to start generating their own energy sooner rather than later.

 A Call for Action

 Encouraging people to generate green energy is even more difficult than helping them switch to greener and more beneficial providers.
-As the complexity of the decision increases, the number of various behavioural biases affecting it also goes up.
-However, behavioural science suggests several simple steps that traditional utility companies and providers of the home energy generation solutions can employ in order to turn more of us into prosumers.
+As the complexity of the decision increases, the number of various behavioral biases affecting it also goes up.
+However, behavioral science suggests several simple steps that traditional utility companies and providers of the home energy generation solutions can employ in order to turn more of us into prosumers.